Breath Dragonknight DPS Build - ESO Guide

 Take Flight has 2-3 seconds left, so that the initial weak phase of

-Engulfing gets bypassed by
+Engulfing Dragonfire gets bypassed by

-Take Flight's buff, because the later phase deals high damage regardless
+Take Flight's buff, because the later phase deals high damage regardless.

 Pre-buff